 Phil has changed….

-Phil worked in Bristol Bay and begin a career working as a deck hand on fishing boats off the coast of Alaska and as a guide in central Alaska.
-The work was hard and often times lasted 14 hours per day in sub below temperatures further riddled by hard seas.
+In his early teens, Phil worked in Bristol Bay and begin a career working as a deck hand on fishing boats off the coast of Alaska and as a guide in central Alaska.
+The work was hard and often times lasted 15 hours per day in sub below temperatures further riddled by hard seas.
 By 16, Phil had earned his way into the position of first mate on some of Bristol Bay’s most successful crabbing crews, long before this career was dramatized by Discovery channel’s “Deadliest Catch”.

 As a teenager, Phil once lived in a small 220 SF cabin which is still there today at KM 540 off the Alaskan Highway.

-At age 7, his mother gave him an acoustic guitar as a gift and since then Phil has composed over 400 songs, many of which were sold to record labels during the 90’s.
+At age 7, his mother gave him his first acoustic guitar as a gift and since then Phil has composed over 400 songs, many of which were sold to record labels during the 90’s.

 In 2012 Phil recorded “New Believer” which was never released in the United States but as of August 2015 has received almost 20 million free downloads from this website and his myspace page.
 While Phil is not 100% native, he is respected by many natives throughout the Canada’s and Alaska and is well known in the Yukon, Northwest Territories, and Alaska.
 Phil is known in native communities as “little white bear”, a name given to him by a native family.
 At 17, Phil hitchhiked to the lower 48 and settled in Portland, Oregon where he discovered .com and started what would become the world’s first web design firm, site #202.
 That firm built the first versions of many of the .com’s consumers use today.